-Since then by this noble art so many extraordinary advantages accrue, I presume it will of consequence be granted, that the welfare and good of mankind was the cause or motive of so grand an institution (no art yet ever being so extensively useful) which not only tends to protect them from external injuries, but to polish the rusty dispositions of iniquitous minds and to detain them within the limited and pleasant bounds of true religion, morality and virtue.
+Since then by this noble art so many extraordinary advantages accrue, I presume it will of consequence be granted, that the wellfare and good of mankind was the cause or motive of so grand an institution (no art yet ever being so extensively useful) which not only tends to protect them from external injuries, but to polish the rusty dispositions of iniquitous minds, and to detain them within the limited and pleasant bounds of true religion, morality and virtue.

-In the next place I shall beg leave to treat of the principles of the Craft, which morality, Brotherly-love, and good fellowship.
+In the next place I shall beg leave to treat of the principles of the Craft, which I hope will meet with a just admiration because they are founded upon religion, morality, Brotherly-love, and good fellowship.